OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 [Power Automate](https://make.powerautomate.com) lets you add Office Scripts to a larger, automated workflow.
 You can use Power Automate to do things like add the contents of an email to a worksheet's table or create actions in your project management tools based on workbook comments.

 [!INCLUDE [Power Automate needs a business license](../includes/power-automate-needs-business.md)]

+> [!TIP]
+> Looking to automatically run a script without connecting to other apps?
+Use the [Script scheduling](../overview/excel.md#schedule-scripts-to-run-automatically) feature.

 ## Get started